4d/docs/docs/Concepts/dt_object.md

 **Note:**

 - Using a table field as a collection index, for example a.b[[Table1]Id], is not allowed.
 You must use an intermediary variable.
 - Creating object attributes using a string in square brackets allows you to override the ECMA Script rules.
-For example, the $o["My Att"] attribute is valid in 4D, despite the space.
-In this case, however, it will not be possible to use dot notation with this attribute.
+For example, the `$o["My Att"]` attribute is valid in 4D, despite the space.
+In this case, however, it will not be possible to use dot notation and autocomplete features with this attribute.

 ## Examples

 Using object notation simplifies the 4D code while handling objects.
 Note however that the command-based notation is still fully supported.

 - Writing and reading objects (this example compares object notation and command notation):